-Tuition for the ongoing classes is $45 prepaid for the month for unlimited classes for that month from the Gentle, Vinyasa Flow, and/or mixed level class schedule.
+Tuition for the ongoing classes is $45 prepaid for the month (any classes, any time).
 Tuition is due the first class of each month.
 Checks should be made payable to CISD Community Education.

 For new students joining the class in mid-month, tuition is prorated and prepaid for the remaining classes.
 Or, students may choose to pay for each class as they attend at the walk-in rate of $8 per class.